knewter/bsh/readme.md

   http://semver.org/

 ## Requirements
-  As of December v0.01, the only browser supported is Google Chrome.
+  As of v0.01, the only browser supported is Google Chrome.

 ## TODO:
   README: